truenas/documentation/content/en/hub/initial-setup/best-practices/manage-tls.md

 <br><br>

 Click on *HTTPS Protocols* to open a dropdown menu with the various cipher suites.
 Unsetting a cipher restricts its use in TrueNAS.
+After enabling or disabling cyphers, the TrueNAS system will need to be rebooted.

 <img src="/images/TN-12.0-TLS-2.PNG">
 <br><br>